MostOfLuck/difference-calculator/README.md

     where `<filepath>` - absolute or relative file path

 ### Description ###

-Gendiff is a tool designed to identify discrepancies between two data structures.
-The utility seamlessly handles both JSON and YAML/YML files.
-The default output format for the differences is 'stylish.'
-If you desire an alternative output format, simply use the -f or --format flag with one of the following options:
+Gendiff - is a utility that determines the difference between two data structures.
+Utility can work with json and yaml/yml files.
+By default using 'stylish' output format of difference.
+For another output format, use the flag `-f` or `--format` with next values:

-stylish (default) - Provides a clear and visually appealing difference output.
+`stylish` - using by default

-plain - Presents the differences in a line-by-line format for easy comparison.
+`plain` - for line-by-line output of the difference

-json - Outputs the differences in a JSON format, suitable for machine-readable information.
+`json`  - for json output of the difference

 Parcing json
 --------------------------
  You can parcel json files like this: